 In addition to scholarships, you may be eligible for other financial aid programs.
 For a quick estimate of eligibility for federal aid, you might want to check out an online need estimator such our Net Price Calculator.

 The FAFSA, available from your high school guidance counselor, University of Jamestown, or online is the form you use to apply for state and federal aid.
 Consult the FAFSA for deadline information.
-University of Jamestown’s Federal School Code is 002990.
+University of Jamestown’s Federal School Code is 002990 (we are currently listed as Jamestown College on the FAFSA site)

 - Federal Pell Grant (up to $5,550 during the 2012-13 school year); eligibility determined by federal guidelines.